zquestz/docker-bitcoin/example/README.md

-# How to run a full Bitcoin node using Docker Compose
+# How to run a full Bitcoin Cash node using Docker Compose

-This directory contains an example [docker-compose.yml](./docker-compose.yml) file which will allow you to run a full Bitcoin node.
-The compose file will automatically handle creating a data volume for you, so that blockchain data is persisted between Bitcoin upgrades.
+This directory contains an example [docker-compose.yml](./docker-compose.yml) file which will allow you to run a full Bitcoin Cash node.
+The compose file will automatically handle creating a data volume for you, so that blockchain data is persisted between upgrades.
 It also makes it easy to run `bitcoin-cli` against your running Bitcoin node.

 Before you can get started, you need to install Docker Compose.
 Follow the [Docker Compose installation instructions](https://docs.docker.com/compose/install/) relevant to your platform.